 If you want to select a free theme, just go to Appearance–> Themes and click on Add new.
 Then, type the theme name, install and activate the theme.

-But, if you are looking to use a premium theme, then you need to upload the theme on your WordPress dashboard.
+But, if you want to use a premium theme, you need to upload the theme on your WordPress dashboard.
 Download the zip file.
 Then hover over ‘Appearance’, then click ‘Themes’.
 This will take you through to the theme dashboard.
 Click the button above the themes that say ‘Add New’.
 This will take you to the WordPress theme dashboard.

 Click the blue button at the top that says ‘Upload Theme’.
 You will then be prompted to choose the zip file from your computer.
 Choose your new theme file.
 You are done.